 So what do you do?
 Turn around 180º and decrease thrust (to decrease engine temp) at the first sign of volcanic ash.
 Oxygen masks on (to continue breathing), increase bleed air demand through engine and wing anti-ice (increases the fuel/air ratio to decrease possibility of engine surge and flameout) and start the APU.
 Seems easy, right?
 Well, have a think about the effect of an all engine flame-out with no APU at night – prevention is vastly better than the cure.
 A good knowledge of the normal procedures for your particular aircraft is, as always, essential.

 But what about small aircraft?
 The effects are the same – ash abrasion and ingestion will damage aircraft windows and surfaces.
-The engine, whilst not a turbine engine, may still suffer the effects of ash deposits reducing cooling and possibly clogging carburettors etc. The advantage of a small aeroplane is that you are flying at a lower altitude – and with events such as the recent Chilean volcano low altitudes over the affected areas were perfectly safe.
-Obviously, with volcanos such as Soputan in Indonesia shutting down the nearby airport of Manado, had you contemplated flying a light aircraft near there it would have been a different story – dense ash clouds depositing thick layers of ash not unlike snow everywhere.
+The engine, whilst not a turbine engine, may still suffer the effects of ash deposits reducing cooling and possibly clogging carburettors etc. The advantage of a small aeroplane is that you are flying at a lower altitude.
+Obviously, with volcanos such as Soputan in Indonesia shutting down the nearby airport of Manado a few years ago, had you contemplated flying a light aircraft near there it would have been a different story – dense ash clouds depositing thick layers of ash not unlike snow everywhere.

 As a private pilot, reading this may seem a bit over the top – when is this ever going to happen to me?
 Well, I did not think I would ever see volcanic ash grounding nearly the entire Australian domestic aircraft fleet either, and flying on one of the clearest blue Australian days I have seen lately with only international callsigns to accompany us was a different experience.
 As always, read further on what I have written about and broaden your knowledge base.
 You never know when one day (or night) you may need it.
 Safe flying.